brandendupont-mcw/second-cms/src/documentation-pages/defendant_characteristics.md

 ## Indicators

 Below are a set of indicators that provide additional context about staffing and caseloads.
-These indicators help the DA's Office ensure they optimize caseload distributions, staff diversity and retention, and data and clerical support. <br>
+These indicators help the DA's Office reduce disparities in the criminal system and ensure they are treating all individuals fairly. <br>

 <br>